Indianapolis Motor Speedway race results: Stevens Challenge Trophy (1927–1953)

 24 hours at an average speed of 60 miles per hour or more.
 This was not a race as such, as only one team participated in any instance.
 Four manufactures earned the trophy over the next 27 years.
 The trophy was retired after Chrysler's win in 1954.

 Ford made an unsuccessful run 1956 with drivers Johnny Mantz, Chuck Stevenson, Chuck Davis, and Danny Ames.
 Though they failed to complete the 24 hours, they did set a 500-mile stock car record at the Speedway of 111.916 mph.

 Nichels Engineering Endurance Run (1961)

 In 1961, Ray Nichels, then a successful builder of race cars, prepared two production-based Pontiacs for a 24-hour endurance run at the Indianapolis Motor Speedway.
 He assembled six drivers, three from USAC and three from NASCAR, taking turns in both cars.

-Pit Stop Challenge (1977–2019, 2022–)
+Pit Stop Challenge (1977–2019, 2022–present)

-The Pit Stop Challenge is a pit stop contest held during activities leading up to the Indianapolis 500.
-Since 1977, the event has been held on Carb Day, following the final practice session.

-NOTE: No event was held in 2008 because of rain, or in 2020 and 2021 due to coronavirus pandemic.

 Stadium Super Trucks (2014)

 In 2014, the Stadium Super Trucks, officially known as Speed Energy Formula Off-Road, held a doubleheader event on a small modified course at the northwest corner of the track.
 This incorporated a portion of the oval track's pit entry, two small portions of the road course, a segment of an access lane, and dirt areas in between, with two jump ramps added.
 This occurred during the Indy 500's Carb Day activities, and marked the first time in track history that trucks were raced.
 Series founder Robby Gordon had tested at the track in April.